acmichelman/ScheduleMaker/README.md

 ```

 ## Excel file formatting
-When program reads from a Excel file please make sure your headers match this (FirstName, LastName, EmployeeRank, DatePromoted, EvaluationScore)
+When program reads from a Excel file please make sure your headers match this formatting
+- FirstName
+- LastName
+- EmployeeRank
+- DatePromoted
+- EvaluationScore